 What will investors expect at each stage of growth (e.g. start-up, start-up +, or scale-up)?

 A good measure here might be the duration of your customer relationships If you’ve had customers for at least a few years, you need to show at least the gross margin, or unit economics, for that early cohort of customers It is an early guide for determining your company’s potential.

 But if your company is under three-years-old, and you don’t have the same track record, you might need to focus on the profitability of each contract and perhaps show how that has evolved over time.

-The longer you’ve been in business, the more that EBITA matters.
-Until you hit that stage, you won’t be valued on EBITA, you will be valued on revenue growth.
+The longer you’ve been in business, the more that EBITDA matters.
+Until you hit that stage, you won’t be valued on EBITDA, you will be valued on revenue growth.
 Keep your customers – they will directly impact your scalability.